morrownr/8814au/README.md

 - a new version of the driver needs to be installed
 - a major operating system upgrade is going to be applied

-Note: This script removes everything that has been installed, included the directory that contains the downloaded source.
+Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3, included the directory that contains the downloaded source.

 Step 1: Open a terminal (Ctrl+Alt+T)